 Carolina Raptor Center

-Perhaps the best family-friendly attraction of all is Lake Norman’s Carolina Raptor Center, a home for owls, vultures, eagles, and other magnificent birds of prey.
+Perhaps the best family-friendly attraction is Lake Norman’s Carolina Raptor Center, a home for owls, vultures, eagles, and other magnificent birds of prey.
 Admission prices are $12 for adults and $8 for students four and over.
 Residents of the Raptor Center include spectacled owl, magpie, black and King vultures, golden eagle, and great horned owl.

 FYI: A family pass for two adults and four children to the Carolina Raptor Center is only $100 a year.
 There is also a Raptors Rock summer day camp for those ages 7 to 14.